rtgodwin/rtgodwin.github.io/_pages/session9.md

 [Urstul Floxin](https://dr-eigenvalue.github.io/bestiary/creature/assassin) with 50 hp and no poison.

-- Wants to trade Orond fro stone.
+- Wants to trade Orond for stone.

 ## G15b